jalik/js-observer/README.md

 });
 ```

-## Detaching a listener
+## Detaching an observer

-In the case that you need to remove a previously attached listener, here is the code.
+In the case that you need to remove a previously attached observer, here is the code.

 ```js
 import Observer from "@jalik/observer";